tgrk/website/content/post/apidiff-cli-tool.md

 draft: true
 ---

-While rewriting some of [IDAGIO](https://asciinema.org) micro services back to monolith I came across a need to be able to compare HTTP JSON based APIs for both payload and HTTP header changes.
+While rewriting some of [IDAGIO](https://asciinema.org) micro-services back to monolith I came across a need to be able to compare HTTP JSON based APIs for both payload and HTTP header changes.
 Sadly all tools I came across were either too simple, lacking flexibility or lacking CLI interface.
-Well then I decided it should be easy to write new one CLI tool...
+Well, then I decided it should be easy to write new one CLI tool...

 <!--more-->

 # TL;TR

-[APIDiff](https://github.com/tgrk/apidiff) records HTTP API (JSON based) calls and compares the them on both HTTP and JSON level.
+[APIDiff](https://github.com/tgrk/apidiff) records HTTP API (JSON based) calls and compares them on both HTTP and JSON level.
 This is helpful when migrating or refactoring APIs to make sure your API contract did not change.
 It also stores basic performance metrics.

 # Overview